 With offices and operations in more than 200 cities across 55 countries, Accenture develops and implements technology solutions for a client list that includes 94 of the Fortune Global 100 and more than 75 percent of the Fortune Global 500.
 In working with these clients, Accenture recognized a business-critical requirement shared by many of them: the need to continuously and rapidly roll out innovative software applications to increase competitiveness and advance business objectives.

 Accenture needed a cloud-native architecture to quickly and easily set up an unlimited number of tooling environments for clients, using a standardized platform that isolated each project for security purposes.
-Accenture also wanted to give teams more development autonomy with a self-service model for spinning up masters and new projects.
+Accenture also wanted to give teams more development autonomy with a self-service model for spinning up controllers and new projects.

 At the same time, the team had to prioritize stability, minimize the risk of outages and keep costs low for their clients.
 “We wanted a solution that was highly available and would scale with us,” says Andi Strain, Accenture’s DevOps platform lead.